nrfconnect/sdk-nrf/samples/wifi/radio_test/sample_description.rst

    :local:
    :depth: 2

-The Wi-Fi Radio test sample demonstrates how to configure the Wi-Fi radio in a specific mode and then test its performance.
+The Wi-Fi Radio test sample demonstrates how to configure the Wi-Fi® radio in a specific mode and then test its performance.
 The sample provides a set of predefined commands that allow you to configure the radio in the following modes:

 * Modulated carrier TX